What is a non-fungible token (NFT)?

 Why are NFTs important?

-NFTs enable individuals to buy and sell digital assets in new ways.
+NFTs let individuals buy and sell digital assets in new ways.
 They help artists and other content creators display their skills digitally and provide the ability to securely value, buy and exchange digital art using a digital ledger.
 Using NFTs, new and previously decentralized actors can develop innovative value exchanges to build new market structures.

 What are uses and examples of NFTs?

 An early use of NFTs was a game launched in 2017 called CryptoKitties, in which users could trade and sell virtual kittens.
-In 2021, NFTs that sparked attention included Twitter CEO Jack Dorsey's first-ever tweet and work by Beeple, the professional name used by artist Mike Winkelmann, who sold his piece "Everydays: The First 5000 Days" for $69 million.
+In 2021, NFTs that sparked attention included Twitter CEO Jack Dorsey's first-ever tweet and work by Beeple, the professional name used by artist Mike Winkelmann, who sold his piece "Everydays: the First 5000 Days" for $69 million.

-- NBA virtual trading cards
+- National Basketball Association virtual trading cards.

-- Digital sneakers from Nike
+- Digital sneakers from Nike.

-- Trading cards featuring personal memorabilia from actor William Shatner
+- Trading cards featuring personal memorabilia from actor William Shatner.

-- A full studio album by rock band Kings of Leon
+- A full studio album by rock band Kings of Leon.

-- The original "nyan cat" meme
+- The original Nyan Cat meme.

-- Collectible virtual characters called CryptoPunks
+- Collectible virtual characters called CryptoPunks.

 Today, the primary owners and collectors of NFTs are enthusiasts with a strong interest in a domain or project.
 However, NFTs are expected to become mainstream and attract retail investors eventually as the products and technology improve.